Introduction

 Nowadays, technology has had a huge impact on reception services; the introduction of PCs in the 1990’s has propelled office and clerical work, and visitor management systems becoming popular.

-Examples of Reception Service
+Types of Reception Service

 1. Unmanned self-service reception